 Plus, indoor tanning beds put off UV rays.
 These rays can break down folic acid, which is a vital building block your baby needs to grow a healthy nervous system.
 Your baby is the most vulnerable to the negative effects of UV radiation in your first trimester and at the beginning of the second.
 This is when the building blocks for brain development are being laid.

 That's not to say that you can't still rock a healthy glow, though.
+Can't stop tanning while pregnant?
 Try self-tanner; the main ingredient is non-toxic and only absorbed by the upper layers of skin.
 It's best to stick with a foam or cream self-tanner instead of getting a spray tan.
 With spray tans, you run the risk of inhaling the chemicals in the spray which would cause them to reach your baby.

 Keep in mind that your hormones are going crazy right now.
 So, it's a good idea to do a trial run before you bronze up for a big event.